Elko, Nevada: Radio

-Infrastructure

 Transportation

+Major highways

 Elko is the largest city between Salt Lake City and Reno, located along Interstate 80.
 Nevada State Route 225 (Mountain City Highway) connects Elko to Owyhee and southern Idaho, while Nevada State Route 227 (Lamoille Highway) extends southeast to Spring Creek and Lamoille.
+State Route 535, an I-80 business route and US Route 40's former route, runs through the city south of I-80.
+It is a bypass of I-80 that starts and ends in Elko.

+Public Transportation

 Passenger bus service to Elko is available on Greyhound Lines, while Amtrak's daily California Zephyr provides train passenger service via Elko Station.

+Aviation

 SkyWest Airlines, operating as Delta Connection, serves Elko Regional Airport (EKO) with regional jet service nonstop to the Delta Air Lines hub in Salt Lake City (SLC).
+It is the only airport open year-round in Northeastern Nevada.
+Additionally, Elko Regional Airport is the closest commercial airport to the Ruby Mountains that have many recreational activities.

 Elko was once the home base of a jet air carrier, Casino Express Airlines, which operated Boeing 737-200 jetliners to many cities in the U.S. on a scheduled charter basis in support of the local casino industry.
 Casino Express changed its name to Xtra Airways and relocated its headquarters in June 2010 to Boise, Idaho, and again in May 2015 to Coral Gables, Florida.

-Elko also was previously served by United Airlines with scheduled passenger jet service during the 1970s and early 1980s.
+Elko was also previously served by United Airlines with scheduled passenger jet service during the 1970s and early 1980s.
 According to Official Airline Guide (OAG) flight schedules as well as the airline's system timetables, United operated Boeing 737-200 jetliners into the Elko Regional Airport on a year-round basis with a daily round trip routing of San Francisco (SFO)-Reno (RNO)-Elko (EKO)-Ely (ELY)-Salt Lake City (SLC).
 United eventually discontinued all flights into Elko after serving the airport for over 50 years.